 Nanotechnology involves a new and broad science where diverse fields such as physics, chemistry, biology, materials science, and engineering converge at the nanoscale.

 It is also important to understand that nanoscale materials are found in nature.
 For instance, hemoglobin, the oxygen-transporting protein found in red blood cells, is 5.5 nanometers in diameter.
-Naturally occuring nanomaterials exist all around us, such as in smoke from fire, volcanic ash, and sea spray.
+Naturally occurring nanomaterials exist all around us, such as in smoke from fire, volcanic ash, and sea spray.
 Some nanomaterials are a byproduct of human activity, such as bus and automobile exhaust and welding fumes.

 You may recall from the Size of the Nanoscale page that the nanoscale is about 1 to 100 nanometers.
 Working at the nanoscale requires an understanding of the various types and dimensions of nanoscale materials.
 Different types of nanomaterials are named for their individual shapes and dimensions.
 Think of these simply as particles, tubes, wires, films, flakes, or shells that have one or more nanometer-sized dimension.
 For example, carbon nanotubes have a diameter in the nanoscale, but can be several hundred nanometers long or even longer.
 Nanofilms or nanoplates have a thickness in the nanoscale, but their other two dimensions can be much larger.